lycheeverse/lychee/README.md

-You can exclude links from getting checked by specifying regex patterns with `--exclude` (e.g. `--exclude example\.(com|org)`) or by putting them into a file called `.lycheecache`.
+You can exclude links from getting checked by specifying regex patterns with `--exclude` (e.g. `--exclude example\.(com|org)`) or by putting them into a file called `.lycheeignore`.
 To exclude files and directories from being scanned use `--exclude-path`.
 For more detailed explanations, check out our comprehensive [guide on excluding links](https://lychee.cli.rs/recipes/excluding-links/).